Print

 2. Once the turkey tails are done and tender, chop them up into small pieces.

-4. Place a large pot over medium-high heat and add in the oil, butter, onions, and peppers, then stir.
+3. Place a large pot over medium-high heat and add the oil, butter, onions, and peppers, then stir.

-5. Sautee for 5 minutes, then stir in the first pound of collard greens.
+4. Sauté for 3 minutes, then add the first pound of collard greens and stir.

-6. After 3 minutes, add the second pound of collard greens and let them cook for 3 minutes, or until they wilt and become glossy.
+5. After 3 minutes, add the second pound of collard greens and cook for 3 more minutes, or until they wilt and become glossy.

-9. Add in all the seasonings, then stir well.
+8. Add the turkey tails and seasoning, then stir well.

-10. Cover the greens with a lid, leaving a crack on the side, and let them simmer for approximately 1 hr or until tender.
+9. Cover the greens with a lid, leaving a crack on the side.

 Notes

-If after an hour your greens are still tough and the liquid has cooked down, add in another 2 cups of broth, cover with the lid, and let them simmer for another 30 mins.
+If, after an hour and 30 minutes, your greens are still tough and the liquid has cooked down, add another 2 cups of broth, cover with a lid, leaving a crack on the side, and let them simmer for another 30 mins.
 Continue this process until they reach your desired level of tenderness.

 Subscribe & Never Miss A Recipe!